 Best Electric Blanket That's Environmentally Friendly

 If you’re looking for a blanket that will save the environment (even more than an ordinary electric blanket), you’ll want the Soft Heat Micro-Fleece Low-Voltage Electric Blanket.
-It’s not cheap — $150 to $160 — but it does have a five-star Amazon review.

 The soft micro-fleece fabric holds up well to washing and drying, with no pilling or stretching.
 It comes in five colors, multiple sizes, and also has a five-year warranty and auto shut-off.
 But most importantly, it saves energy by running on under 25 volts.
 This makes the high price tag well worth it.

 Some reviewers have criticized this blanket for being slow to heat up, and have said that the connector tends to wear out quickly.
 However, this is a small price to pay for the incredibly low voltage.